HeHeppi/Covid-Visualisation/README.md

 The data preprocessing was done in Python.
 The aim in Python was to build a pivot table, creating a time series perfectly prepared for tableau.
 See "Covid - DataFrame for Tableau"
+In "Covid - Visualisation" I started to create some visualisations with MatPlotLib

 > Source